danitbenoz/team-availability-system/README.md

 # Team Availability System

 A full-stack web application for managing team availability and status tracking.
-The system consists of a React frontend with Tailwind CSS and a Node.js/Express backend with PostgreSQL database.
+The system consists of a React frontend with CSS and a Node.js/Express backend with PostgreSQL database.

 ## Prerequisites